ideawu/ssdb-docs/src/config.md

 You can tune the configuration to limit the memory usage of a ssdb-server instance.

-Users reports that with default configuration, the memory usage is about 1GB, you can refer to this.
+Users reported that with default configuration, the memory usage is about 1GB, you can refer to this.